Political career of Cicero: Entry into politics

 Despite his great success as an advocate, Cicero lacked reputable ancestry: he was neither noble nor patrician.
 A further hindrance was that the last memorable novus homo ("new man") to have been elected consul without consular ancestors had been the politically radical and militarily innovative Gaius Marius—a distant relative of Cicero's who also came from Arpinum.

 Cicero grew up in a time of civil unrest and war.
 Sulla’s victory in the first of many civil wars led to a new constitutional framework that undermined libertas (liberty), the fundamental value of the Roman Republic.
 Nonetheless, Sulla’s reforms strengthened the position of the equestrian class, contributing to that class’s growing political power.
 Cicero was both an Italian eques and a novus homo, but more importantly he was a constitutionalist, meaning he did not wish to side with the populares faction and embark on a campaign of "seditious" reform.
 His social class and loyalty to the Republic ensured he would "command the support and confidence of the people as well as the Italian middle classes."
 This appeal was undercut by his lack of social standing and a reliable and viable power base, as the equites, his primary base of support, did not hold much power.
 The optimates faction never truly accepted Cicero, despite his outstanding talents and vision for the security of the Republic.
 This undermined his efforts to reform the Republic while preserving the constitution.
-Nevertheless, he was able to successfully ascend the Roman cursus honorum, holding each magistracy at or near the youngest possible age: quaestor in 75 (age 31), curule aedile in 69 (age 37), praetor in 66 (age 40), and finally consul in 63 (age 43).
+Nevertheless, he was able to successfully ascend the Roman cursus honorum, holding each magistracy at or near the youngest possible age: quaestor in 75 (age 31), aedile in 69 (age 37), praetor in 66 (age 40), and finally consul in 63 (age 43).